Constitution of Norway: Language

 The events and the constitution of 1814 have a central place in Norwegian identity.
 For this reason, and to keep the text as consistent as possible, changes prior to the language revision in 2014 were written in a language close to the original.
 In 1814, Danish was still the universal written language in Norway.
 The current two official varieties of written Norwegian, Bokmål and Nynorsk (until 1929 called Riksmål and Landsmål respectively), were not developed until the late 19th century.
 Additionally, in 1903, the constitution underwent a very slight linguistic revision, changing the spelling of some words where orthography had changed since 1814 but still using conservative 19th century Danish.

 All amendments prior to 2014 have attempted to imitate the language of the 1903 version, leading to peculiar constructions.
 The word environment was written with the archaic spelling Milieu, differing from modern Norwegian and Danish miljø; the modern context of that word was, however, non-existent in the 19th century.
 The "Sami ethnic group" was "den samiske Folkegruppe", even though the word Sami (samisk) was not common until the 1970s.
 In 1814 and 1903, the word Lappish (lappisk) would have been used.
-In February 2006, a constitutional amendment was aimed at reverting 16 minor spelling errors to the proper 1903 forms.
+In February 2006, a constitutional amendment was aimed at correcting 15 paragraphs to the proper 1903 forms.

 Different approaches to revise the language throughout the document were suggested: